vshekar/MapExtractionPython/README.md

 -d Draws the network into a file called DRAW
--o Outputs the network into a TNTP file called OUTPUT -v Outputs the network into a VISSIM file (version 12)
+-o Outputs the network into a TNTP file called OUTPUT -v Outputs the network into a VISSIM file (version 12) [Currently not being worked on]